Skip to Main Content

 An overview of guides to History collections in Oxford.

 The History Thesis Fair is aimed at 2nd year history undergraduates embarking on their thesis research and who are looking to explore the wealth of research source material available for their field of study.
+This year's event took place on April 30.
+But don't worry if you missed it:

 The Fair is the ideal opportunity to learn about resources you may not yet have considered for your project, and to connect with librarians, archivists, researchers, and collection curators who can guide you towards relevant material or useful finding tools.
 You can also speak to other students who have previously written dissertations and learn about their TOP 10 TIPS.